-Findings of responsibility and determinations regarding sanctions and remedies are made through a hearing process conducted by a three member Hearing Panel and a non-voting Hearing Chair.
+Findings of responsibility and determinations regarding sanctions and remedies are made through a hearing process conducted by a three-member Hearing Panel and a non-voting Hearing Chair.
 All efforts will be made to provide the hearing notice no later than seven business days prior to the hearing and to schedule the hearing as soon as practicable.
 The parties may submit written opening statements and requests for witnesses within five days of receiving the investigative report and record (which period may be extended for good cause).
 The parties may request questions to be asked of witnesses by the Hearing Panel and may make an oral closing argument.
 The parties will not appear in the same room during the hearing and may never directly address each other during the hearing.
-The Hearing Panel conducts all questioning.
+The Hearing Panel conducts all direct questioning.
+In Student Hearing Process A, the parties' advisors conduct cross-examination.
+In Student Hearing Process B, the parties submit written cross-examination.
 The Hearing Panel will issue a written decision as expeditiously as possible upon completion of deliberations.

 The complainant and the respondent have equal rights to appeal the Hearing Panel's findings on responsibility and determinations regarding sanctions and remedies.
 Appeals must be submitted in writing within ten business days of receipt of the Hearing Panel decision (which period may be extended for good cause).
-All appeals will be heard by a three member Appeal Panel that includes the Provost and the Vice President for Student and Campus Life, or their designees, as two permanent ex officio members and a member of the Hearing Panel pool as the third member.
+All appeals will be heard by a three-member Appeal Panel that includes the Provost and the Vice President for Student and Campus Life, or their designees, as two permanent ex officio members and a member of the Hearing Panel pool as the third member.
 The Appeal Panel will establish a reasonable schedule for issuing a written decision, typically no later than thirty business days.
 This decision is final and not subject to further appeal.

 At any time after a Formal Complaint has been filed and before a hearing commences, the parties may seek to resolve a report of prohibited conduct through Alternate Resolution, an administrative process.
-Participation in Alternate Resolution is entirely voluntary; the Title IX Coordinator will neither pressure nor compel either party to participate in the process or agree to any specific terms.
-Alternate Resolution will not involve mediation, or any face-to-face meetings, between the complainant and the respondent.
+Participation in Alternate Resolution is entirely voluntary; the Title IX Coordinator will neither pressure nor compel either party to participate in the process or to agree to any specific terms.